-1 Preliminaries
+1 Litigation - Preliminaries

-1.1 What type of legal system has your jurisdiction got?
+1.1 What type of legal system does your jurisdiction have?
 Are there any rules that govern civil procedure in your jurisdiction?

 Connecticut adheres to the doctrine of stare decisis; once an issue has been adjudicated by the Connecticut Supreme Court - the highest state court - the decision controls precedent on all lower courts.
 Decisions rendered by the Connecticut Appellate Court are likewise binding on Connecticut Superior Courts (which are the state's trial level courts) until reversed by the Appellate Court or the Supreme Court.